 Car accidents often occur due to a drivers’ action of being pre-occupied or not paying attention.
 Even a simple accident might cause injuries that significantly affect you for the rest of your life.
-Whiplash is a common vehicle accident injury.
+Whiplash is a common motor vehicle accident injury.
 Many whiplash claimants are unsure how to make a claim; our whiplash compensation lawyers are here to help you!
 We explain how to make a compensation claim.

 What is a whiplash injury?